Wireless Networking

 SSID stands for Service Set Identifier and is the name of a wireless network.

-- They can be customized for different networks.
+- Can be customized for different networks

 There an option to disable SSID broadcasting to "hide" network in plain sight.
 In private networks, you can configure your devices to connect to the network automatically and skip the entire SSID broadcasting process.
 This is not fool-proof, but it prevents casual observers from seeing your network.